pact-foundation/pact-python/README.md

 ###### --provider-states-url

-The URL where your provider application will produce the list of available provider states.
+_DEPRECATED AFTER v 0.6.0._ The URL where your provider application will produce the list of available provider states.
 The verifier calls this URL to ensure the Pacts specify valid states before making the HTTP requests.

 ###### --provider-states-setup-url

 The URL which should be called to setup a specific provider state before a Pact is verified.
+This URL will be called with a POST request, and the JSON body `{consumer: 'Consumer name', states: ['a thing exists']}`.
+Note that the current pact specification version (v2) only supports a single provider state, however, v3 will support multiple states, and the set-up call is designed to be forwards compatible with the planned change.

 ###### --pact-broker-username